Rock Climbing Instructor Training

 Day 1 – Introductions, you, us, Mountain Training and the course.
 After some discussion on the climbing environment (access, organisations,etiquette, and environmental issues) we head out to a local crag.
 We look at personal skills in ascent and descent and the equipment that we use for this, group management and some of the soft skills useful for different types of groups.

-Day 2 We spend a day at a local climbing wall to cover working in this different environment and the opportunities and challenges it presents.
+Day 2 – The day is spent at one of our international standard local climbing walls.
+We cover working in this different environment and the opportunities and challenges it presents.

 Day 3 – We head to the crag and polish the skills learnt the previous day.
 We consider some typical scenarios of what might go wrong, the importance of avoidance but in extremis, how as a Rock Climbing Instructor you can solve them.

 At the end of the course, we will give individual feedback and help you to develop an action plan, including a realistic date for assessment.

 - Duration: 3 days